 Talk Summaries

-These are the talks that have been transcribed on this site, with brief summaries compiled by Kikan.
+This is a list of talks that have been transcribed on this site, with brief summaries compiled by Kikan.
+Like the transcripts themselves, the summaries are a continuing work in progress.

 Katagiri Roshi begins a series of talks on the Diamond Sutra by discussing the fundamental point that it teaches: “A is A, but A is not A, this means A is really A.” He explains the meaning of negation in Buddhism, how it relates to interconnection, and why emptiness means that we have to practice.
 He also talks about where the sutras originated, and the Indian preference for using huge numbers and concepts to teach about emptiness.
 In addition, he addresses the question, “If we are sitting in order to help ourselves, should we stop sitting?”

-Katagiri Roshi begins a series of talks on Fukanzazengi, Zen Master Dogen’s universal recommendations for how to practice zazen (seated meditation), by examining the meaning of the critical line, “For you must know that just there, in zazen, the right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside.”
-He introduces a six-component system for understanding and practicing zazen, and also the three core points of samadhi, egolessness, and no design on becoming Buddha.
-Another important point is belief or faith, which is understood differently from how Westerners usually hear those words.
-By arranging circumstances and practicing these points, we can sit down in the core of our total personality, which is buddha nature.
+Katagiri Roshi begins a series of talks on Fukanzazengi, Zen Master Dōgen’s universal recommendation for practicing zazen (seated meditation), by examining the meaning of the line, “For you must know that just there, in zazen, the right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside.”
+He introduces a six-component system for understanding zazen, and also the three core points of samadhi, egolessness, and no design on becoming Buddha.
+Another important point is faith or belief, which is understood somewhat differently from how Westerners often hear those words.
+By arranging circumstances and practicing these points, we can sit down in the core of our total personality, which is buddha-nature.

-Katagiri Roshi expands on the six-component system for understanding zazen that he introduced in the previous talk.
-He further discusses the relationship between regulation of body and mind, samadhi (one-pointedness), egolessness, “no design on having a reward,” and shikantaza (just sitting).
+Katagiri Roshi reviews the six-component system for understanding zazen that he introduced in the previous talk, and further discusses the relationship between regulation of body and mind, samadhi (one-pointedness), egolessness, shikantaza (wholehearted sitting), and total personality.
 The distinction between “religious zazen” and philosophical or psychological zazen is explored.
 There is an extended question and answer period.

 Katagiri Roshi examines the meaning of the line “from the first, dullness and distraction are struck aside” from another angle, discussing Hashimoto Roshi’s statement that “if you sit down even for a moment, you become Buddha.”
 He talks about three different kinds of zazen (sitting meditation), and why shikantaza is not a means to an end.
 He also explains what it means to accumulate merit and virtue, how to understand and work with past karma, and why we have to aim at the life after next life.
 There is a story about a commando who visited the Zen Center.
 Also: what to do when death taps your back.